kgn/Spectttator/README.md

 Below is a quick overview of the framework, to get an in depth look check out the [documentation](http://inscopeapps.github.com/Spectttator).

+Spectttator is currently only available for OSX, iOS support coming soon.

 Example
 --------